AdTraceAI/shopify-nextjs-typescript-mongodb-app/README.md

-# Shopify Next.js x Prisma Boilerplate
+# Shopify Next.js x TypeScript x MongoDB Template

 An embedded app starter template to get up and ready with Shopify app development with Next.js, TypeScript, and MongoDB.